The Mathematics Curriculum

 The 2014 National Curriculum for Mathematics has been designed to raise standards in maths, with the aim that the large majority of pupils will achieve 'mastery' of the subject.

-Teaching maths for mastery involves employing approaches that help pupils to develop a deep and secure knowledge and understanding of mathematics at each stage of their learning, so that by the end of every school year pupils will have acquired mastery of the mathematical facts and concepts they’ve been exposed to, equipping them to move on confidently and securely to more advanced material.
+Maths mastery involves employing approaches that help pupils to develop a deep and secure knowledge and understanding of mathematics at each stage of their learning, so that by the end of every school year pupils will have acquired mastery of the mathematical facts and concepts they’ve been exposed to, equipping them to move on confidently and securely to more advanced material.

 If understanding in any mathematical area is deep (not superficial) then it will mean the learner has recognised and grasped connections between the concept in question and concepts in other areas of maths.
 It will mean they can explain why something in this mathematical area works, and why, perhaps if just one parameter changes, it doesn’t work.